The 10 best study tips and tricks for the night before the exam

 You want to eat healthy, with a nice mix of good carbs, proteins and fats.
 It would probably be best to avoid a massive carb that is just going to make you sleep with a sugar crash, especially the morning of the exam.
 Probably best to avoid taking on too much caffeine as well.
+Drink plenty of water for optimal brain function.
 You want to get the most out of your food and drink, but not abuse it to the point of diminishing returns.
 Nevertheless, as always, see #1.

 One of the most effective ways to prepare for an exam is by actually engineering an exam for yourself.
 Go through all of your materials (textbooks, notes, ancillary materials) and look for possible questions.
 Imagine that you are the cruellest and most sadistic examiner to have lived.
 Then take that test.
 It will certainly give you an idea of where your strengths and weaknesses lie.

 With our model exam answer service, an expert academic specialised in your subject area will provide you with a model answer to the questions that keep coming up.
 You can take this answer away, study it and build on it so that come exam day, you're prepared for the most likely questions.